 To keep your body in ketosis, your consumption of carbohydrates should be between 20 and 50 grams per day.
+You can still eat some health protein rich snacks foods occasionally like the satisfying keto chicken nuggets which we have a recipe for.
 These images show you a typical serving size of carbohydrates on the keto diet:

 What does 20-50 grams of carbohydrates look like?

 In choosing carbs, avoid unhealthy carbs like grains, potatoes, or concentrated carbs like juice.
-They're not part of a low carb diet; they'll boot you out of ketosis, spike your insulin, and bring your weight loss to a screeching halt.
+They're not part of a low carb diet; they'll boot you out of ketosis, spike your fat storing hormone, and bring your weight loss to a screeching halt.

 I've mentioned net carbs several times.
 Net carbs in food are calculated like so: total carbs minus fiber = net carbs.